Trade directory · New Bedford metro · Massachusetts

 Permit Requirements

-New Bedford requires business license through City Clerk's office.
-Special permits needed for fumigation work.
-Vehicle parking permits may be required for commercial areas.
-No specific pest control permits beyond state licensing.
+New Bedford requires business license through City Clerk.
+Commercial pesticide applications may require notification to building owners.
+No specific pest control permits required beyond state licensing.

 §3